 Retaining high caliber employees will be impossible (as will recruiting them), team morale will be low, as they are stuck in a constant state of firefighting and dealing with legacy systems that slow down your business operations and hinders your team’s capabilities to deliver innovative solutions and value to the business.
 Your IT team is stuck maintaining and surviving instead of gaining new skills on new technologies and enabling your business.
 It’s a lose-lose for everyone involved.

 I’ve helped companies transform their IT organizations at various stages of growth, as well as, optimize and standardize their IT systems and solutions.
 Over the years, I have helped companies clean up, what I call “Frankenstein” IT systems/environments.
-Projects and initiatives that started off as a good idea, but due to lack of IT strategy, vision, and business alignment, they quickly spiraled out of control, and into expensive, underperforming, and overly complicated IT environments and solutions.
-Now they are just a costly headache that nobody wants to use, nobody wants to manage, and your executive team wants to understand why your IT spend is so high.
+Projects and initiatives that started off as good ideas, but due to a lack of IT strategy, vision, and business alignment, they quickly spiral out of control, and into expensive, underutilized, and overly complicated IT solutions and environments.
+They are now just another headache to manage and something that consumes resources and your team away from the things that matter to the business.